 Our experienced Expedition Guides will take control during an emergency to ensure first aid and emergency medical assistance is arranged through your insurance company.

-Our Porter team are experts at making bush stretchers, just like their relatives during the war.
+Our PNG Guide team are experts at making bush stretchers, just like their relatives during the war.

 Camp mattresses are used for padding.

 Transport - Over Land